 Getting into gear for TV’s big shift

 People these days talk of being in a TV-everywhere age, in which not only is Video on Demand (VOD) everywhere, but streaming live linear and events are inescapable.
-We probably have the rapid rise of mobile device usage to thank for for that.
+We probably have the rapid rise of mobile device usage to thank for that.

 It may also mean that the very concepts of TV Everywhere, over-the-top (OTT), Internet Protocol Television (IPTV) and the like may not really mean that much any more.
 Instead, it’s all about delivering the TV and video content to viewers at high-quality levels on every screen, everywhere, despite how they are packaged.
 Sounds straightforward.
 From the perspectives of both technology and business, it really isn’t.

-What’s offered to the users is changing rapidly as traditional pay-TV players react at last to the Subscription Video on Demand (SVOD) leaders with their own next-generation solutions in the form of skinny bundles and DTC services.
+What’s offered to the users is changing rapidly as traditional pay-TV players react at last to the Subscription Video on Demand (SVOD) leaders with their own digital media solutions in the form of skinny bundles and DTC services.
 People want to watch what they want to watch and when they want to watch it, without necessarily having ties to a content supplier.
 So, what’s happening with the industry, and what is likely to happen over the next few years?
 And how are TV providers planning to meet dynamic demands?

 What is happening with the industry?

-Jason Friedlander, director of product marketing of Verizon Digital Media Services, answers, “I think the shift is that we’re going to see more and more content owners starting to try to make that direct connection with each and every user, like Disney and ESPN are doing by launching their own direct-to-consumer services where they control applications and user experiences.”
+Jason Friedlander, director of product marketing of Verizon Digital Media Services, answers, “I think the shift is that we’re going to see more and more content owners starting to try to make that direct connection with each and every user, like Disney and ESPN are doing by launching their own direct-to-consumer streaming services where they control applications and user experiences.”

 “It’s going to be hard to get it right,” he adds.
-Since content is king, the company that figures out how to balance and monetize all of this great content and make the most of everything it creates will come out on top.
+Since content is king, the company that figures out how to balance and monetize all of this great streaming content and make the most of everything it creates will come out on top.

-Content and quality of experience
+TV content and quality of experience (QoE)

 How does Verizon stand out among competing companies offering the technology and services providers need?
 Jason breaks it down:

-While the technology solutions are getting better and better, and tech companies like Verizon and our competitors work hard to make it easier for content owners to get up and running, scale will be the challenge to meet.
-Our solutions stand out most in data and personalization – personalized content, advertising and user experience.
+While the technology solutions are getting better and better, and tech companies like Verizon and our competitors work hard to make it easier for content owners to get up and running, scale will be the TV Everywhere challenge to meet.
+Our streaming solutions stand out most in data and personalization – personalized content, advertising and user experience.
 “We want to make sure that every user gets the content that is most relevant to them, whether that’s by their choice or whether it’s by business rules that the content owners have,” he says.

 Broadcast solutions to IP-based solutions